satellite-image-deep-learning/techniques/README.md

 * [stacframes](https://github.com/azavea/stacframes) -> A Python library for working with STAC Catalogs via Pandas DataFrames
 * [sat-api-pg](https://github.com/developmentseed/sat-api-pg) -> A Postgres backed STAC API
 * [stactools](https://github.com/stac-utils/stactools) -> Command line utility and Python library for STAC
-* [pystac](https://github.com/stac-utils/pystac) -> Python library for working with any SpatioTemporal Asset Catalog (STAC)
+* [pystac](https://github.com/stac-utils/pystac) -> Python library for working with any STAC Catalog
 * [STAC Examples for Nightlights data](https://github.com/developmentseed/nightlights_stac_examples) -> minimal example STAC implementation for the [Light Every Night](https://registry.opendata.aws/wb-light-every-night/) dataset of all VIIRS DNB and DMSP-OLS nighttime satellite data
-* [stac-fields](https://github.com/stac-utils/stac-fields) -> A minimal STAC library that contains a list of STAC fields with some metadata (title, unit, prefix) and helper functions
 * [stackstac](https://github.com/gjoseph92/stackstac) -> Turn a STAC catalog into a dask-based xarray

 # State of the art
 What are companies doing?
-* Overall trend to using cloud (i.e. AWS, Google or Azure) storage buckets for hosting imagery
 * A [serverless pipeline](https://github.com/aws-samples/amazon-rekognition-video-analyzer) appears to be where companies are headed for routine compute tasks and [even storage](https://blog.addresscloud.com/serverless-postgis/), whilst providing a Jupyter notebook approach for custom analysis.
 Checkout [process Satellite data using AWS Lambda functions](https://github.com/RemotePixel/remotepixel-api)
 * Traditional data formats aren't designed for processing, so new standards are developing such as COGS
 * Google provide training on how to use Apache Spark on Google Cloud Dataproc to distribute a computationally intensive (satellite) image processing task onto a cluster of machines -> https://google.qwiklabs.com/focuses/5834?parent=catalog